-This report presents the total estimated unit sales, average efficiencies, and percent of ENERGY STAR qualified units sold in the state for three types of HVAC equipment: central air conditioners (CACs), air-source heat pumps, and central gas furnaces.
-Results are also presented by IOU service area or aggregated service areas if the data can support such segmentation.
-This report also contains general market information and efficiency standards for each equipment type, including federal energy use standards, national ENERGY STAR® program standards, and California's appliance efficiency standards.
+This report presents the total estimated unit sales, average efficiencies, and percent of ENERGY STAR® qualified units sold in the state for three types of HVAC equipment: central air conditioners (CACs), air-source heat pumps, and central gas furnaces.
+Results are also presented by utility service area or aggregated service areas if the data cannot support such segmentation.
+This report also contains general market information and efficiency standards for each equipment type, including federal energy use standards, national ENERGY STAR program standards, and California's appliance efficiency standards.4

 Of particular interest regarding this study is the consistency of input data over time.
-Since the inception of the study, Itron has obtained sales data from a panel of HVAC equipment distributors serving the residential new construction and contracting markets throughout California.
-The consistent, ongoing nature of the data collection process has produced a valuable and meaningful trend of HVAC equipment characteristics.
+Since the inception of the study, Itron has obtained sales data from a panel of HVAC equipment distributors serving the residential new construction and contracting markets throughout